vujadinovicn/vqa/README.md

 ```

 ### Data pre-processing
-To up the efficiency of our training, we pre-computed the embeddings for all of our train and validation images, questions and answers.
+To up the efficiency of our training, we pre-computed the embeddings for all of our train and validation images, questions, and answers.

-This optimization is somehwat specific to our pipeline, thanks to the fact that we do not change the weights of the pre-trained DinoV2 and BERT models.
+This optimization is somewhat specific to our pipeline, thanks to the fact that we do not change the weights of the pre-trained DinoV2 and BERT models.

 ### Config
-Both the train.py and inference.py script rely on the [config.yml](config.yml) file.
+Both the train.py and inference.py scripts rely on the [config.yml](config.yml) file.

 Modify this file to change any of the desired parameters.